slgotting/EmployEasy/README.md

 You must run the initiation file in order to have a base of employees and jobs to begin with.
+Also, must have jpg files and employees.pickle file in the same directory as employ_easy.
 Then simply run employ_easy.